Activities & Organizations

 Arts and Science Building

 Are you looking for an opportunity to make new friends, and to learn about God and His plan for your life?
-Come to CROSS!
-CROSS is a Christian fellowship group for college students.
-It is an extension of Baptist Collegiate Ministries, but is not only for Baptists, but for anyone interested.
-Everyone is welcome for free food, fun, and fellowship.
+Join CROSS!
+An extension of Baptist Collegiate Ministries (BCM), CROSS is not only for Baptists, but for anyone interested.
+Everyone is welcome for free food, fun, Bible study, and fellowship.
 Join us for lunch every Wednesday at 12 - 1 pm in the STC Cyber Cafe.

 Angie Watson, Faculty Sponsor, STC225, 270-831-9671